Banner

 The Job

+This bridge approach ground improvement project by CJGeo is located in Richmond, Virginia.
 With multiple S curves and merges, I-195 in Richmond, Virginia is one of the most accident prone sections of interstate in Central Virginia.
 Significant settlement of multiple approach and departure slabs at various bridges didn’t make things any better.
-Improving the ride quality by addressing up to 6 inches of settlement was identified as a critical part of a 2022 safety improvement plan.
+Improving the ride quality by addressing up to 6 inches of settlement was a critical part of a 2022 safety improvement plan.

 The Challenge